krd90067/MIST4610Project2/README.md

 Dimesnsions: 1004991 rows, 28 columns
 Columns:
   Division of Records Number: Official file number made up of a 2 digit year, area ID, and 5 digits.
 Data type: Number
-  Date reported.
-Data type: Date
+  Date reported: Data type: Date
-  Date occured.
-Data type: Date
+  Date occured: Data type: Date
-  Time occured.
-Data type: Number
+  Time occured: Data type: Number
   Area: The LAPD has 21 Community Police Stations referred to as Geographic Areas within the department.
 These Geographic Areas are sequentially numbered from 1-21.
 Data type: Number (whole)
   Area name: The LAPD has 21 Community Police Stations referred to as Geographic Areas within the department.
 These Geographic Areas are sequentially numbered from 1-21.
 Data type: String
   Report district number: A four-digit code that represents a sub-area within a Geographic Area.
 All crime records reference the "RD" that it occurred in for statistical comparisons.
 Find LAPD Reporting Districts on the LA City GeoHub at http://geohub.lacity.org/datasets/c4f83909b81d4786aa8ba8a74a4b4db1_4.
 Data type: Number (whole)
-  Part 1-2: .
+  Part 1-2: Which data set the data came from.
 Data type: Number (whole)
   Crime commited: Indicates the crime committed using a number and is the same as (Crime code 1).
 Data type: Number (whole)
   Crime code description: Indicates the crime committed in words that correspondes to the value in the crime committed column.
 Data type: String
   Modus Operandi: Activities associated with the suspect in commission of the crime.See attached PDF for list of MO Codes in numerical order. https://data.lacity.org/api/views/y8tr-7khq/files/3a967fbd-f210-4857-bc52-60230efe256c?download=true&filename=MO%20CODES%20(numerical%20order).pdf.
 Data type: String